 However, if your guacamole has already been opened, we recommend moving it into an airtight container before placing it in the fridge.

 Often the browning of the guacamole is a result of air exposure.
 You might be wondering: how do I slow the browning process of the guacamole?

 There’s actually a very easy solution: simply brush the surface of your guacamole with an acidic liquid, such as lemon or lime.

 This acts as a barrier for the guacamole and slows the browning.

 For those of you who want the guacamole to last for a long time, just popping the guacamole into an airtight container in the freezer will do the trick.

 How Long Guacamole Lasts

-Remember: whatever the guacamole, always check the expiration or best before date.
-It’s likely that your tub of guacamole has been sitting on the shelf days prior to your buying it.
+Remember: whatever the guacamole, always check the expiration or best-before date.
+It’s likely that your tub of guacamole has been sitting on the shelf for days prior to your buying it.

 So, Does Guacamole Go Bad?